Rosacea

 Rosacea can affect anybody, but often times it will appear some time in a person's twenties or thirties and progressively worsen.
 Over time, the redness can become deeper, or ruddier, and more persistent, and visible blood vessels (telangiectasias) may appear.
 If it is left untreated, pimples can develop.
 In severe cases, the nose can become swollen and bumpy from excess tissue, in a condition caused rhinophyma.

 Rosacea can affect all skin types, though individuals with fair skin are at greater risk.
 Men and women are both affected, but women are diagnosed more frequently.
-More severe symptoms such as rhinophymatous change of the nose can sometimes be seen in men.
+There is no cure for rosacea, but it can be successfully controlled.
+Making lifestyle changes to avoid triggers improves the rosacea and also prevents it from worsening.